Humans process information visually, so why not communicate with prospects through imagery?

 Data Visualization Infographic

-Although most infographics lean on numbers or statistical trends as a component of the design, not all use data as the thematic throughline.
+Although most infographics lean on numbers or statistical trends as a component of the design, not all user data as the thematic throughline.

 Employing charts, graphs, plots and other data-driven illustrations brings to life the crux of the infographic.
 With less text, data visualization infographics allow the numbers to speak for themselves, often in dollars, percentages or absolute figures.

-Large, bold font puts data at the forefront of the visual, and users can interpret the context and storyline of the graphic based on the numbers and the headers alone.
+A large, bold font puts each data point at the forefront of the visual, and users can interpret the context and storyline of the graphic based on the numbers and the headers alone.

 This is a bread-and-butter type infographic, and it can be used to promote positive stats about your company, convey complex data points about a serious issue within your industry and relay proprietary survey results to your customers and prospects.

-The opposite of the data visualization infographic is the informational or list-based layout.
+The opposite of the data visualization infographic is the list-based or informational layout.

 Not all ideas are best represented as hard stats, and some stories need to be told with a conversational narrative.

-These types of infographics are akin to a traditional evergreen blog post, in that they follow a standard structure of large header-copy-large header-copy.
+These types of infographics are akin to a traditional evergreen blog post, in that they follow a standard structure of having a short infographic followed by individual sections of text.
 The text can be in shorter snippets or as fully formed paragraphs, space permitting.

 While the point is to provide information that will resonate, text doesn’t have to shoulder the sole burden.
-Dynamic colors and attractive iconographic schemes still play a prominent role.
+Dynamic colors, attractive iconographic schemes and other graphic elements still play a prominent role.

-Similar to the informational format, a how-to or process method relies on text to narrate a step-by-step activity.
+The process infographic is similar to the informational format.
+This kind of infographic details a how-to or process method that relies on text to narrate a step-by-step activity.

-Think how to bake peanut butter oatmeal cookies or the model for setting up Microsoft Office on your computer – you need directions organized logically in sequential order along with helpful images that provide status updates or clues as to what your cookie or computer screen should look like at a given moment.
+For example, a process infographic could share the best way to bake a chocolate cake or even more complicated processes, like installing a new plugin on your desktop computer.
+With this type of infographic, the directions are organized in sequential order along with helpful images that provide guidance as to what your cake or computer screen should look like at a given moment.